utdk/simplesamlphp_auth/README.md

 2) You must have installed Composer Manager (https://www.drupal.org/project/composer_manager) and allowed it to download the simplesamlphp libraries.
 See README.txt in the composer_manager module for installation instructions.

+3) You must have installed the ExternalAuth module (https://www.drupal.org/project/externalauth).
+See README.txt in the externalauth module for installation instructions.

 -- INSTALLATION --